wur-bioinformatics/introduction-to-bioinformatics/week1.md

 Credits: Rao, A., Tag, A. Ryan, K. and Fletcher, S. Department of Biology, Texas A&M University.
 :::

+%#% Figure sicklecell is credited but the image is not found on a specific webpage.
+Is showing credits enough? - Similar to Pearson imagery (Campbell Biology 11th edition Figure 5.19).

 ---

 #### Visualization